shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 The project is functionally 100% complete.
 All planned features have been implemented, tested, and submitted via Pull Request.

-The final part of the code is pending review and merge by the mentor.

 - Pull Request: [#994 -Added progress bar for 3D surface exports ](https://github.com/invesalius/invesalius3/pull/994)
 - Related Issue: [#991 - Add progress bar to export 3D surface](https://github.com/invesalius/invesalius3/issues/991)
 ---